dhillii/CSCI-450-TCP-Project/README.md

 To run the client application:

+Open a terminal and run the following commands.

 ```
+$ cd Client
 $ ./tcpclient.out <server_IP> <server_port> <file_path> <to_format> <to_name>
 ```

 To run the server application:

+Open another terminal and run the following commands.

 ```
+$ cd Server
 $ ./tcpserver <listen_port>
 ```